Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 Two of the reviewers used the tool in their research and teaching (Klammt 2015; @schmidt_2016).
 Both focus on gathering information regarding the geographical settings of archaeological sites and analysing them statistically in respect to site evidence and settlement activities.
 The usage of the point sampling tool formed a necessary but hardly remarkable part of their research routine, so both did not expand on the tool in their theses.
 As the tool is probably also rarely cited by other authors, we name here some studies for which it could have been used since its first release in 2008: @miera_2020, @hinz_2014, @cappenberg_2020.

-This tool is being used in other disciplines as well, e.g. by digital cartographers (see, e.g. Arco 2013: https://digital-geography.com/qgis-plugins-point-sampling-tool/)
+Though useful for archaeological questions, the point sampling tool is a universal helper and not specifically shaped for archaeological use.
+Other disciplines employing it may be digital cartographers (see, e.g. Arco 2013: https://digital-geography.com/qgis-plugins-point-sampling-tool/), biologists, ecologists, environmentalsists or anyone using GIS software.

 #### Workflow of the QGIS Point Sampling Tool